AlexAfanasev/NeuralNetworkVisualization/inst/example/about/about_page.md

 This tool allows you to interactively visualize the partial dependencies of neural networks.

 Select the **<i class="fa fa-cog"></i> Settings** tab to upload a NeuralNetwork **.rds** file.
-Afterwards you can change the settings for the plot you want to create.
+Afterwards, you can change the settings for the plot you want to create.

 Select the **<i class="fa fa-bar-chart"></i> Visualization** tab to see the created visualization.